Investigating the formation channel of GW231123: Population III stars or hierarchical mergers?

 \subsection{Galaxy formation model \texttt{GAMESH}}

-Our cosmological framework relies on the \texttt{GAMESH} pipeline \citep{Graziani+2015MNRAS, Graziani+2017MNRAS}, which couples \texttt{N}-body dark matter dynamics (\texttt{GCD+} code, see \citealt{Kawata+2013MNRAS}) with semi-analytic prescriptions of star formation.
-This includes radiative/mechanical feedback and reionization-driven suppression in mini-halos ($\rm T_{\rm vir} < 10^4\,\rm K$) at \textit{z} $\leq6$.
+Our cosmological framework relies on the \texttt{GAMESH} pipeline \citep{Graziani+2015MNRAS, Graziani+2017MNRAS}, which couples \texttt{N}-body dark matter dynamics (\texttt{GCD+} code; see \citealt{Kawata+2013MNRAS}) with semi-analytic prescriptions of star formation.
+This includes radiative and mechanical feedback and reionization-driven suppression in mini halos ($\rm T_{\rm vir} < 10^4\,\rm K$) at \textit{z} $\leq6$.
 We employed a multi-resolution zoom-in technique focusing on a $(4\, \rm cMpc)^3$ comoving volume centered on a Milky Way (MW)-like halo of mass $\rm M_{\rm MW}$ = 1.7$\times$ $10^{12}$ $\rm M_\odot$ at \textit{z} = 0, representative of a Local Group (LG)-like environment.
-The model has been calibrated against the MW's observed properties, including the mass-metallicity relation and cosmic star formation rate \citep{Graziani+2017MNRAS, Ginolfi+2018MNRAS}, and it provides a star formation history consistent with that inferred for the LG (see Fig.\ref{fig:SFvsGC_RD}).
+The model was calibrated against the MW's observed properties \citep{Graziani+2017MNRAS, Ginolfi+2018MNRAS}, and it provides a star formation history consistent with that inferred for the LG (see Fig.\ref{fig:SFvsGC_RD}).